RiccardoBecca/SDA_python_scripts/MarkovStateModel/README.md

     $ python build_MSM.py --folder_xyz folder_trajectories --folder_msm folder_MSM --num_clus 5 --max_iter_kmeans 50000 --list_enc 84 159 190

     will look into the folders folder_trajectories_84_xyz, folder_trajectories_159_xyz and folder_trajectories_190_xyz and load the data trajs there to build the MSM.
 This is intended to be the script where you have multiple folders with data.
 If you have a single folder with the data you can also use build_MSM_single_folder.py

+#### Other

+Most of the time in SDA you don'ty have a single trajectory file or encounter complex file.
+If you have multiple traj and encounter traj files which are not ordered, you can use the script **encounter_traj_xyz_vmd.sh** which do the first three steps for a list of encounter files which are specified in the bash script.
+You just need to change the list of the foor loop providing the correct list.
+The list can be obtained using the **find_encounter_files.py** in the other folder.